lizfischer/dvt-workshop/README.md

 ```
 Then go to [localhost:8000](http://locahost:8000/) in your web browser.

+### Stopping Server
+Once you've started the server, you have to stop it before running DVT on a different clip.
+To stop the server, do `ctrl C` in the terminal window.
+Only do this once!
+If you do it multiple times, you may exit the docker container and need to restart it.

 ### Face recognition
 To run DVT with face recognition, supply a folder containg one picture of every person you would like it to look for.
 The name of the image should be the person's name.